mia-platform-marketplace/Node.js-Custom-Plugin-Template/README.md

 You can read more about this fields in [Manage your Microservices from the Dev Console](https://docs.mia-platform.eu/development_suite/api-console/api-design/services/) section of Mia-Platform documentation.

-Give to your microservice the following Name: **template-microservice**.
+Give to your microservice the following name: **my-node-service-name**.
 Then, fill the other required fields and confirm that you want to create a microservice.
-Now we have generated a *template-microservice* repository that is already deployed on Mia-Platform [Nexus Repository Manager](https://nexus.mia-platform.eu/).
+Now we have generated a *my-node-service-name* repository that is already deployed on Mia-Platform [Nexus Repository Manager](https://nexus.mia-platform.eu/) once build script in CI is successfull.

 It is important to know that the microservice that we have just created is not saved yet on the DevOps Console.
 It is not essential to save the changes that we have made, since we will later make other modifications inside of our project in the DevOps Console.
-If you decide to save your changes now remember to choose a meaningful title for your commit (e.g "template-microservice_creation").
+If you decide to save your changes now remember to choose a meaningful title for your commit (e.g "my-node-service-name_creation").
 After some seconds you will be prompted with a popup message which confirms that you have successfully saved all your changes.
 A more detailed description on how to create and save a Microservice can be found in [Microservice from template - Get started](https://docs.mia-platform.eu/development_suite/api-console/api-design/custom_microservice_get_started/) section of Mia-Platform documentation.

 After having created your first microservice (based on *Node.js template*) you will be able to access to its git repository ( this functionality is present only in microservices created from Examples and Templates).
 Inside this repository you will find an [index.js](https://github.com/mia-platform-marketplace/Node.js-Custom-Plugin-Template/blob/master/index.js) file with the following lines of code: